RCVolus/league-prod-toolkit/README.md

 ### Ingame

+**A lot of these features are impacted by the removal of the LiveEvents API and the introduction of Vanguard.
+Level ups, item purchases, the killfeed and inhibitor timers should still work.**

 - Custom Scoreboard
 - Leader boards for Gold and Level + XP
 - Animations for level ups and item purchases
 - Animations for events (Baron | Dragons | Herald)
 - Custom killfeed
-- Power-Play timer for Baron ann Elder Dragon
+- Power-Play timer for Baron and Elder Dragon
 - Inhibitor timers

 ### Postgame